-The main wash lasts for approximately 8 minutes and begins by filling with hot water and detergent dispensing from compartment 2 (peg no. 8 in rib C cut away).
+Fig. The main wash lasts for approximately 8 minutes

+and begins by filling with hot water and dispensing detergent from compartment 2 (peg no. 8 in rib C cut away).

-The program stops the card at peg no. 8 until the water level is reached.
+The programmer stops the card at peg no. 8 until the water level is reached.

-Rib Q is cut away for the entire main wash to ensure that the water level are maintained during the entire wash procedure.
-The running time once the required level have been reached is 6 minutes (peg nos.
+Rib Q is cut away for the entire main wash to ensure that the water level is maintained during the entire wash procedure.
+The running time once the required level has been reached is 6 minutes (peg nos.
 8-23 removed from rib Q).